RTEMS/rtems-docs/user/exe/executables.rst

 An RTEMS Source Builder (RSB) built RTEMS tool chain is used to create RTEMS executables.
-The tool chain executable creates a fixed position statically linked Extendable Loader Format (ELF) file that contains the RTEMS kernel, standard libraries, 3rd party libraries and application code.
+The tool chain executable creates a fixed position statically linked Extendable Loader Format (ELF) file that contains the RTEMS kernel, standard libraries, third-party libraries and application code.
 RTEMS executes in a single address space which means it does not support the ``fork`` or ``exec`` system calls so statically linking all the code is the easiest and best way to create an executable.